Home > Patients & Visitors > Health Library > Coronary Calcium Scan

 After you have the test, talk with your doctor about your results.

 Your test result is a number that is your calcium score.
 The score can range from 0 to more than 400.
 The higher your score, the greater your chance of having a heart attack.
-The score might be helpful if you are unsure whether to take a statin to lower your risk of a heart attack.footnote 2
+The score might be helpful if you are aren't sure whether to take a statin to lower your risk of a heart attack.
+Your doctor will look at your calcium score as well as your age, your health, and your other test results such as your cholesterol level.footnote 2

 U.S. Preventive Services Task Force, et al. (2018).
 Risk assessment for cardiovascular disease with nontraditional risk factors: U.S. Preventive Services Task Force recommendation statement.
 JAMA, 320(3): 272–280.
 DOI: 10.1001/jama.2018.8359.
 Accessed October 24, 2018.